also available in the book: Chronological Crue Vol.4 - The Onesies

 Mötley Crüe commences a string of European concerts and festival

-appearances by playing at Moscow's Crocus City Hall in Moscow, after
+appearances by playing at Russia's Crocus City Hall in Moscow, after

 arriving there a couple of days earlier and taking in some local sights.

 A DVD titled Kickstart Live

 2011 DVD is released by Showlight/IDS/Fontana North.
 This unofficial

 footage captured from multiple shows on the band's North American tour

 last year.
 Track listing: Wild Side, Saints of Los Angeles, Live Wire,

 Shout at the Devil '97, Same Ol' Situation (S.O.S.), Primal Scream,

 Home Sweet Home, Don't Go Away Mad (Just Go Away), 360 Drum Solo,

 Guitar Solo, Looks That Kill, Dr. Feelgood, Nikki Talks, Too Young To

 Fall In Love, Ten Seconds To Love, Girls, Girls, Girls, Smokin' In The

 Boys Room, Kickstart My Heart.

 Nikki says his grandfather Tom is suffering from prostate cancer.
+After

-their lives to wish goodness upon his family and lift their spirits.
+wish goodness upon his family and lift their spirits.

 Nikki's former girlfriend Lita Ford releases her album Living Like A

 Runaway, which includes a version of A Song To Slit Your Wrist By that

 was written by Nikki for his 58 side project.

-Many fans respond negatively to Tommy's tweet, "I really miss the
+Many fans respond negatively to Tommy's tweet, "I really miss the days

-situation first, before whipping out a camera.
+whipping out a camera.

 two-week training event filmed by The Aviators TV show for its

-season three programming, premiering this fall on PBS, as part of
+season-three programming, premiering this fall on PBS, as part of

 Live Your Dream program.

 During an online chat, Nikki says Mötley Crüe is writing new songs.